siqueiranetopedro/Pipeline_to_GoogleCloud_BigQuery/README.md

 - Methods for extracting, transforming, and loading data
 - Error handling for when things go wrong
 - SQL queries for generating business reports

-## What This Project Shows

-- I can work with cloud platforms like Google Cloud
-- I understand how to build data pipelines that process real business data
-- I know how to write Python code that's reliable and handles errors
-- I can create systems that turn raw data into useful business insights

 ## Next Steps